novafacing/nixosrc/README.md

 This is my entire NixOS System configuration.
 Install instructions are below:

 First, make a NixOS bootable drive using the minimal CD (we won't be using xfce).
 This assumes 20.03 (until further notice) but should work on others.
+You can obtain that from [here](https://nixos.org/download.html).
+I recommend [etcher](https://www.balena.io/etcher/) for imaging an installer flash drive.

 Boot into the NixOS installer and go through the following: